fedirky/Algorithmics-Movies-Project/README.md

 A Django 4 web app for discovering movies: search by rich filters, view details, track your watch history, and get personalized recommendations.

-> This README was generated from the uploaded codebase (`Algorithmics-Movies-Project-master`).
-If any detail doesn’t match your intent, tell me and I’ll update it.

 ---

 ## Table of Contents